TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/interactive_analysis.md

 nbscreenshot(viewer)
 ```

 Notice the debris located outside the nuclei and some of the holes located inside the nuclei.
-We will remove the debris by filtering out small objects, and fill the holes using a hole filling algorithm.
-We can update the data in the viewer in place.
+We will remove the debris by
+filtering out small objects, and fill the holes using a hole filling algorithm.
+Note that we can update the layer data in the
+viewer *in place* if we don't want to create another object or another layer.

 ```{code-cell} ipython3
 foreground_processed = morphology.remove_small_holes(foreground, 60)